-This Roasted Veggie Breakfast Casserole is the marriage of a sheet pan dinner with a breakfast casserole.
-Veggies and breakfast sausage are browned/roasted together in the oven before they’re transformed into a breakfast that can be enjoyed all week.
+This Roasted Veggie Breakfast Casserole is the marriage of a sheet pan dinner and a casserole.
+Veggies and breakfast sausage are baked together in the oven before they’re transformed into a one-and-done breakfast that can be enjoyed all week long!

 Roasted Veggie Breakfast Casserole